Te Tīma | The Team

 Nic

-Nic is our Operations Manager extraordinaire.
+Nic is our General Manager extraordinaire.
 She keeps the Reo Māori Mai ship running tight by managing our day to day administration, finances and project management.
 Nic excels at all things systems, while also ensuring that these work for our wider team and our multiple commitments, “I really like the idea that I can make things better for people, people’s experience at mahi.”

 Born and raised in Ōtautahi, it wasn’t until she joined Te Aho o te Kura Pounamu that her eyes were opened to te ao Māori.
-From here, she has embraced the culture, and feels passionate to be part of making the ao a better place for her tamariki and those to follow.
+From here, she has embraced the Māori culture, and feels passionate to be part of making the ao a better place for her tamariki and those to follow.

 Now as an integral part of our tīma at Reo Māori Mai, Nic values being part of an organisation with other parents who are supported by a pakihi that understands and values the vital role of mātua (parents).

-Kaikirimana | Contractors
+Ngā Kaikirimana | Our Contractors

 Reo Māori Mai have a great team of contractors who support us with both facilitation/teaching and behind the scenes mahi